 Plumbing inspections and investigations

-Plumbing compliance is monitored and enforced by the Plumbers Licensing Board (the Board) through the designation of plumbing compliance officers employed within the Plumbing Inspectorate for the Building and Energy division of the Department of Mines, Industry Regulation and Safety.
+Plumbing compliance is monitored and enforced by the Plumbers Licensing Board (the Board) through the designation of plumbing compliance officers employed within the Plumbing Inspectorate for the Building and Energy division of the Department of Energy, Mines, Industry Regulation and Safety.

 The Plumbing Inspectorate is responsible to carry out inspections and investigations pursuant to the provisions of the Plumbers Licensing and Plumbing Standards Regulations 2000 (the Regulations).

 Inspections are both reactive and proactive, which are carried out in a compliance risk based and intelligence led approach.

 Investigations are carried out following the submission of a complaint from internal or external sources.